rust-lang/rust/doc/tutorial.md

 # Borrowed pointers

 Rust's borrowed pointers are a general purpose reference type.
-In contrast with owned pointers, where the holder of an owned pointer is the owner of the pointed-to memory, borrowed pointers never imply ownership.
+In contrast with owned boxes, where the holder of an owned box is the owner of the pointed-to memory, borrowed pointers never imply ownership.
 A pointer can be borrowed to any object, and the compiler verifies that it cannot outlive the lifetime of the object.

 As an example, consider a simple struct type, `Point`: